xeaone/astatine/README.md

 ### Astatine.submit(options)
-Submit form.
-Error and Success are your XHR response.
-Creates a spinner with the class `.spinner` and hides `type=submit`.
+Listens on a form element for submit event to be fired.

 ##### Special Features
 - `radio` will only appear if it is checked.
 - `checkbox` will either be `true` or `false`.
 - `type="submit"` will automatically hide.
 And a spinner will show on submit.
+- `.spinner` will automatically created and make visible a spinner.

 ##### Options
 The options object accepts all items form the `Astatine.ajax` method.
 Please review that section for more detail.

+- `action: String` Resource action url. **Required**
 - `query: String | Element` Query selector or element. **Required**
-- `action: String` Resource action url.
-If not defined on the options object it will look on the form element. **Required**
-- `method: String` Valid methods get, post, put, delete.
-If not defined on the options object it will look on the form element. **Required**
+- `method: String` Valid methods get, post, put, delete. **Required**

+- `reset: Boolean` Resets form after submit success.
+Defaults to true.

 - `complete: Function` Parameters are the XHR. **Required**
 	- `error` An xhr object
 	- `success` An xhr object

-- `reset: Boolean` Resets form after submit success.

-- `prepare: Function` Alows the ability to edit the option.data object before submission.
+- `prepare: Function` Allows the ability to edit/validate the option.data object before complete/post.
 	- `data: Object` The form data object.
 	- `resolve: Function` Async resolve function requires the data as a parameter.
 	- `reject: Function` Async reject passes its parameter to the complete function as an error.